sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 //scentre
 ```

-## `//sstack`
-Displays the contents of your per-user selection stack.
-This stack can be pushed to and popped from rather like a stack of plates.
-See also `//spush` (for pushing to the selection stack) and `//spop` (for popping from the selection stack).

 ## `//srel <axis1> <length1> [<axis2> <length2> [<axis3> <length3>]]`
 Short for _select relative_.
 Sets the pos2 at set distances along 3 axes relative to pos1.
 If pos1 is not set it will default to the node directly under the player.
 The axis arguments accept `x, y, z` as well as `up, down, left, right, front, back`.
 Left, right, front and back are relative to player facing direction.
 Negative (`-`) can be applied to the axis, the length or both.
 Implementation by @VorTechnix.